 Clearly considered objectives and awareness of your target audience are the first steps to designing a more effective online questionnaire.

 Get-Started Guide for Online Questionnaires

-- Set Objectives – What data do you need to collect?
+What data do you need to collect?
 A clear set of goals from the start is vital for keeping your questions relevant.
 As every additional question put to potential respondents can increase the drop-off rate significantly, irrelevant questions hurt your overall response rates.
 So set a single objective for your questionnaire, and avoid adding questions outside its boundaries.
-This will help increase the number of people completing your questionnaire and keep the final result concise.
+This will help increase the number of people completing your questionnaire and keep the final results concise.

-- Open All Channels – Make your online questionnaire available on all channels your respondents can access.
-There are multiple touch points where your survey can be completed, such as your Website, Emails, SMS, or Social Media.
+Make your online questionnaire available on all channels your respondents can access.
+There are multiple touch points where your survey can be completed, such as a web-based questionnaire, one sent by email or via SMS, or one posted to Social Media.
 A questionnaire that can be viewed and completed anywhere, at anytime, is far more likely to get responses.